telmoolarreaga/IOT-PROJECT/README.md

 ## Project overview
 Smart Study Spot is an Internet of Things (IoT) project developed to monitor and visualize the real-time occupancy of shared study desks on campus.
 The system uses multiple low-cost sensors connected to a Raspberry Pi to determine whether a desk is occupied and publishes this information to a cloud platform for visualization.

-The goal of the project is to help students easily find available study spaces and to provide administratos with data about space usage.
-This projectt was developed as part of the Internet of Things Application Development course in the Bachelor's Degree program at the University of Deusto.
+The goal of the project is to help students easily find available study spaces and to provide administrators with data about space usage.
+This project was developed as part of the Internet of Things Application Development course in the Bachelor's Degree program at the University of Deusto.

 ## System description
 The system monitors the occupancy of two study desks, each one equipped with three different sensors:
-  * Distance sensor (ultrasonic): detects the presence os a person in front of the desk.
+  * Distance sensor (ultrasonic): detects the presence of a person in front of the desk.
   * Light sensor: detects desk activity such as a laptop screen or desk lamp.
   * Pressure sensor (button): placed on the chair and activated when someone sits down.